coder-r2/UMC-202-Fall-of-2025-Implementations/readme.md

-This repository contains Python implementations of methods I learnt in UMC 202.
+This repository contains Python implementations of concepts learnt in UMC202/DS288 Numerical Methods.